-The other day I was talking to Jay Dee from Sex Within Marriage.
+The other day I was talking to Jay Dee from Uncovering Intimacy.
 We were chatting about our passion behind writing marriage blogs.
 Both of us have encountered plenty of people that are hurting in their marriages.

 One of the biggest problems I think we face in marriage is that we don’t work together as a team.
 I’m quoting Jay Dee here because he said it perfectly, “Marriage has turned into a battleground, not them against the world, but each against the other spouse.”

 Develop a Team Mentality

 Around here, we have a buzz phrase, “Go Team Reason”.
 Austin will say that to me when we go from working together to working against each other.
 Believe me, that happens pretty often.

 When you are married, you and your spouse are one.
 The Bible says, “For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh”, Ephesians 5:31.
 The day you say your vows is the day you join the same team.

 Think of your marriage as playing on the same sports team together.
 What does that look like in a relationship?
 First, you have a common goal that you are trying to reach, and the only way to get there is together.

 Another part of being a team is giving encouragement to other players.
 There are times when you have to sit on the sidelines and just be an encouragement to your loved one.
 Just because you aren’t making the play doesn’t mean you aren’t an important part of what is going on.